If your goal is to increase the traffic that your landing page is receiving, Facebook Ads may be just the tool you need to learn about.

 To assess the type of audience you need to target that is best for your industry, you must first create said marketing strategy to know what high-quality traffic will mean for you.

-This insight tells you just about how much you should be putting aside to invest into your business’ marketing and advertising campaigns.
+This insight tells you just about how much you should be putting aside to invest in your business’s marketing and advertising campaigns.
 The good news is that Facebook Ads is a fairly cheap way of advertising, which will get you more in return for your investment.

 However, just because you can attract a large audience through Facebook Ads, doesn’t mean you should go all out and get any traffic you want to get.